mbastrategyconsultant/mbastrategyconsultant.github.io/README.md

   * University of Texas System Consortium Online Master of Business Administration (MBA)	2004
   * Bachelor of Business Administration (BBA) in Accounting	2001
   * Bachelor of Business Administration (BBA) in Finance	2001
-  * Bachelor of Business Administration (BBA) in MGT with International Business Concentration	2000
+  * Bachelor of Business Administration (BBA) in MGT with Concentration in International Business 	2000